-As of end-2013, VEC holds all of Vivant's interests in the electric power generation business.
-To date, the Company has built up a portfolio comprised of both renewable and non-renewable power generation plants with total attributable capacity of 225 MW.
-As of December 31, 2013, approximately 50% of Vivant's net income from business segments was accounted for by its power generation business.
+As of end-2014, VEC holds all of Vivant's interests in the electric power generation business.
+To date, the Company has built up a portfolio comprised of both renewable and non-renewable power generation plants with total attributable capacity of 249 MW, up by 9% from year-end 2013's 228 MW.
+As of December 31, 2014, approximately 67% of Vivant's net income from business segments was accounted for by its power generation business.

-The table below summarizes the operating results of the generation companies as of December 31, 2013.
+The table below summarizes the operating results of the generation companies as of December 31, 2014.